 And, I want to give you 5 good reasons why you should even consider coming or coming back.

-Reason One – You were created to worship God corporately and publicly.
+I invite you to church because… You were created to worship God corporately and publicly.

 There is something that God put deep within our souls that NEEDS to be around other believers.